Alexis (singer): Biography

 In 1992, she released her first single in the German language called "Du Hast So Viel In Dir," which was also the theme of a TV commercial for Granini fruit juice.
 In the same year she won the annual MMS Music Festival in Portoroz, Slovenia.

 In 1993, she was hired by one of Germany's top-selling rock artists, Peter Maffay for his legendary rock musical "Tabaluga" and offered her the part of the female lead role, Lilli.
 Their duet single "Ich Fühl Wie Du" entered the German Top 100 and the album remained in the Top 10 for three consecutive months.

 The musical "Tabaluga and Lilli" went on tour and they did almost 100 shows in the biggest halls of Germany, such as Munich, Berlin or Dortmund.
 At the end of the year the musical was broadcast on German television.

-Alexis also recorded two songs for the new Willy Bogner film "White Magic" and thus worked together with Harold Faltermeyer again.
+Alexis recorded two songs for the new Willy Bogner film "White Magic" and worked with Harold Faltermeyer again.

-In 1996, she released a new single, entitled "Empire of the Champ" (co-written by Alexis herself), which was her most successful solo hit so far.
-Alexis wrote the song for the legendary boxing match between Darius Michalczewski and Rocky Graciano.
-Strangely enough, Vitali Klitschko later used the song as his theme song whenever he did boxing matches.
+In 1996, she released a single, entitled "Empire of the Champ" (co-written by Alexis), which was her most successful solo hit.
+Alexis wrote the song for the boxing match between Darius Michalczewski and Rocky Graciano.
+Vitali Klitschko later used the song as his theme song whenever he did boxing matches.

-Throughout her career, Alexis has often made guest appearances on other artist's music projects, such as singing on the cover version of Yes` "Owner of A Lonely Heart" for a new dance project called 2 Ruff (the song entered the German Top 100 and peaked at #66).
+Alexis has often made guest appearances on other artist's music projects, such as singing on the cover version of Yes` "Owner of A Lonely Heart" for a new dance project called 2 Ruff (the song entered the German Top 100 and peaked at #66).
 She also worked twice with Edward Simoni.

 Alexis lives in Hamburg, Germany and works as a full-time singer.
-She does many live performances every year, mainly for fancy gala/dinner events.
-By now she has performed in almost every country worldwide, including Canada, Dubai, Turkey, Kenya, Spain, Italy or Greece.